Bare-Bones-Lock-Picking/WIFIBLE/README.md

 - mesh‑based threat sharing
 - ML‑driven scoring
 - unified telemetry pipelines
-This is not a toy sniffer — it’s the foundation of a scalable RF security platform.
+This is not a toy sniffer — it’s the foundation of a scalable security platform.

-Current Focus Areas
+#### Current Focus Areas
 Recent development has centered on:
 - Fixing linker visibility issues (static vs non‑static functions)
 - Finalizing canonical device attribution